 The next summer, Bingham returned with reinforcements and tasked topographer Kenneth Heald with many important responsibilities.
 Along with a team of 10 local men, Heald’s first assignment was to build a new bridge across the Urubamba River.
 At the best point for crossing, the river was 80 feet wide, but Heald and his team made quick work of it.
-The entire operation was completed in just a day and a half.
+They completed the entire operation in just a day and a half.

 Next, Heald was supposed to make a trail from the river to Machu Picchu itself, but between the steep slope and thick cane jungle growth, trailblazing was a slow process.
 Other factors worked against the team too.
 Heald tried clearing the path by setting fire to the cane, but that method wasn’t very effective.
 One man was nearly bitten by a snake, and that incident didn’t exactly encourage anyone to pick up the pace.

 The team finally reached Machu Picchu the next day, but the most eventful moment came during their descent.
 Heald and his second-in-command, a soldier named Tomas Cobines, lagged a quarter-mile behind the rest of the team, when the two suddenly realized that the other men had set fire to the cane.

 What hadn’t worked on the first day of trailblazing worked all too well on the second day.
 Within minutes, huge flames tore up the mountain toward Heald and Cobines, who tried to dodge the fire.
 It wasn’t easy to sprint downhill through the jungle, but they were lucky to escape with bruises instead of broken bones or severe burns.

 Just a few days later, Bingham joined Heald at Machu Picchu, this time accompanied by an osteologist and an archaeological engineer.
 The new arrivals began excavating the ruins, where they would eventually find pottery shards, bronze instruments, and human bones, but they sent Heald on to find higher-elevation Huayna Picchu.

 The summer had already been extremely eventful, but Heald’s most dangerous misstep of the summer came during his first attempt to reach Huayna Picchu, when he set out with Cobines and four Peruvian men.